project-gemmi/gemmi/docs/mol.rst

 Biological assemblies are nicely
 `introduced in PDB-101 <https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/biological-assemblies>`_.
-The description of a biological assembly read from a coordinate file is represented in Gemmi by the ``Assembly`` class.
+Description of a biological assembly read from a coordinate file is represented in Gemmi by the ``Assembly`` class.
 It contains a recipe how to construct the assembly from a model.
 In the PDB format, REMARK 350 says what operations should be applied